VVictorChen/CVHealthEva/README.md

-# cvdscore (unpublish now)
+# CVHealthEva (unpublish now)

-The cvdscore is a python package that assists doctors to evaluate individual cardiovascular status.
+The CVHealthEva is a python package that assists doctors to evaluate individual cardiovascular status.
 Users can use it to calculate the cardiovascular age, absolute risk score（ARS）and relative risk score (RRS) of individuals.

 ## Installation and dependency package